barlog-m/spt-andern/README.md

 Works only if `mapBotSettings` set to true.

-`mapMaxBotBuffMultiplier` increase or decrease amount of bots on maps.
+`mapMaxBotBuffMultiplier` increases or decreases amount of bots on maps.

-`mapMaxBotBuffExcludeFactory` exclude Factory from max bot buff multiplier.
+`mapMaxBotBuffExcludeFactory` excludes Factory from max bot buff multiplier.

-`mapMaxBotBuffExcludeLab` exclude Lab from max bot buff multiplier,
+`mapMaxBotBuffExcludeLab` excludes Lab from max bot buff multiplier,

-`mapMaxBotBuffExcludeStreets` exclude Streets from max bot buff multiplier,
+`mapMaxBotBuffExcludeStreets` excludes Streets from max bot buff multiplier,

 `mapStreetsMaxBotCap` maximum bot capacity for Streets.
 Ignored if 0,

 `mapPmcBotDifficulty` "easy", "normal", "hard", "impossible"

-`mapBotAccuracyMultiplier` decrease bot accuracy and increase scattering.
+`mapBotAccuracyMultiplier` decreases bot accuracy and increase scattering.

 `mapBossChanceBuff` add or remove percent for existing boss chance.
 For example if map boss chance is 35 and you set this parameter to 20 then boss chance will be 35 + 20.